coderholic/pyradio/radio-browser.md

 **PyRadio** will randomly select one of these servers and will display its location in its window title.

-Pressing "**C**" (capital "c") will provide a list of available servers to choose from.
+Pressing "**C**" will provide a list of available servers to choose from.
 This selection will be honored until the service is closed.

 ## Search Window